-

 , which means that we have access to all the meta members of the type.
 This is a plausible treatment because type variables don't have static members (not even if and when we get static extensions), soT.baz()

 is definitely an error today.We would need to consider exactly how to characterize a type variable as having a reified representation that has a certain interface.
-Perhaps we could use the following:
+Let us use the following, based on the syntax of regular type parameter bounds:

 Even if it turns out to be hard to handle type variables so smoothly, we could of course test it at run time: